Sonia Smit – Acupuncturist

 I began my studies in the scientific field of biochemistry and molecular genetics.
-After working in scientific research, I traveled extensively throughout Asia enjoying the variety of cultures in the area.
-On returning to the laboratory I was discouraged by the compartmentalised view which often defines science and turned more to the Eastern view of the body and its interactions with the environment.
-TCM looks at each individual, including diet and lifestyle, with the ultimate goal of balance throughout.
+After working in research for three years I travelled extensively throughout Asia enjoying the varying cultures of this area.
+On returning to Science I was discouraged by the compartmentalised view and turned more to the Eastern view of the body and its interactions with the environment.
+Traditional Chinese Medicine (TCM) looks at each individual, including diet and lifestyle, with the ultimate goal of balance throughout.

 I was also in China at the end of 2010 for 3 months where I completed my studies and practiced and observed in hospitals in Nan Chang and Guang Zhou.
 China is a dramatically changing place and yet their traditional medicine continues to have an important role in their health and community.
 I found it interesting that modern medicine can be seen as a compliment to their traditional medicine, as apposed to the view in Western countries, that Chinese medicine is seen as a complement to modern medicine.
 Whichever way you look at it, I believe it’s important to realise that different medicines and therapies can and do complement each other and it is with this philosophy that I practice TCM.

 Sonia Smit completed an Advanced Diploma of Traditional Chinese Medicine at the Sydney Institute of Traditional Chinese Medicine along with Certificates of TCM in China (NanChang and Guang Zhong).